futurewei-cloud/chogori-sql/docs/YugabyteDb.md

 The parser and lexer are implemented using the well-known Unix tools [bison](https://www.gnu.org/software/bison/) and [flex](http://dinosaur.compilertools.net/).
 The lexer is defined in the file scan.l and the parser grammar is defined in [src/backend/parser/gram.y](https://github.com/postgres/postgres/blob/master/src/backend/parser/gram.y).

+## JIT

+JIT is provided by Postgres natively and YugabyteDB didn't change it in anyway.
+Here is a [readme](https://github.com/futurewei-cloud/chogori-sql/blob/master/src/k2/postgres/src/backend/jit/README) for it.
+PostgreSQL, by default, uses LLVM to perform JIT because it has a license compatible with
+PostgreSQL, and because its IR can be generated from C using the Clang compiler.
+Currently expression evaluation and tuple deforming are JITed.
+To avoid the main PostgreSQL binary directly depending on LLVM, the LLVM dependent code is located in a shared library that is loaded on-demand.
+To achieve this, code intending to perform JIT (e.g. expression evaluation) calls an LLVM independent wrapper located in jit.c to do so.
+Lifetimes of JITed functions are managed via JITContext.
+To be able to generate code that can perform tasks done by "interpreted" PostgreSQL, one small file (llvmjit_types.c) references each of the types required for JITing.
+When to JIT is affected by cost estimation.

+To better understand how the expression is handled at runtime, please see this [readme](https://github.com/futurewei-cloud/chogori-sql/blob/master/src/k2/postgres/src/backend/executor/README).
+In summary, there are four classes of nodes used in query execution trees: Plan nodes,their corresponding PlanState nodes, Expr nodes, and ExprState nodes.
+Expression trees, in contrast to Plan trees, are not mirrored into acorresponding tree of state nodes.
+Instead each separately executable expression tree.
+Such a flat representation is usable both for fast interpreted execution and for compiling into native code.

 # Control Flow